j19sch/j19sch.github.io/posts/clj3-and-and-or-being-weird.md

 It surprised me that after making changes to a function definition and using `:Require` or `Require!` to reload a namespace, I still first had to evaluate the function definition itself before I was able to use the updated version.

-Reminder: function definitions go in parantheses.
+Reminder: function definitions go inside of a set of parantheses.
 Why?
 Everything is a list!

 ### Notes on Vim
-I switched to the [gruvbox](https://github.com/morhetz/gruvbox) color scheme, since it provides more contrast than [minimalist](https://github.com/dikiaap/minimalist).
+I switched to the [gruvbox](https://github.com/morhetz/gruvbox) color scheme, since it provides higher contrast than [minimalist](https://github.com/dikiaap/minimalist).

 It's great to have [my own cheatsheet](/my-projects/clojure-vim-cheatsheet) to look things up.